mhatzl/mantra-wiki/5-Requirements/5-REQ-filter.md

-# filter: Use ignore files to restrict the search for references
+# `filter`: Use ignore files to restrict the search for references

 **References:**